l3wi/PhantomIMG/README.md

 We needed to generate 3,240,000 unique images for Open Graph social shares.

-A web app has a randomiser that serves up unique pages whenever a user accesses it.
+Our web app has a randomiser that serves up unique pages whenever a user accesses it.
 We were required to have correctly sized images for soical shares.

 Usually you'd generate the images before hand.
 In this case, that would've result in roughly 486,000 GB of 150kB .JPGs.
 That would've take a while to generate and also cost a ton to host and serve.
 Not to mention the fact that only a few % of these images would ever be served, best case.